flywheel-apps/pydeface-gear/README.md

 ### parameters

 * cost: FSL-FLIRT cost function. "mutualinfo" default.
 * nocleanup: Do not cleanup temporary files.
-Off by default.
+On by default.
 * verbose: Show additional status prints.
-Off by default.
+On by default.